Updated Mar 12, 2026

 Where is the balance between flexibility and structure?

-A stable timetable reduces avoidable disruption; targeted flexibility preserves creative momentum.
-The most effective pattern couples fixed core hours and studio access with controlled flex periods that students can self‑allocate for iterative work.
-When changes are unavoidable, provide immediate mitigations such as an alternative slot, recording, or remote access and communicate them through a single source of truth.
+The best balance gives students certainty without making every week identical.
+A stable timetable reduces avoidable disruption, while targeted flexibility preserves creative momentum when projects intensify.
+In practice, that means fixed core hours and dependable studio access, paired with controlled flex periods students can use for iterative work.
+When changes are unavoidable, teams should communicate through one source of truth and provide immediate mitigation, such as an alternative slot, a recording or remote access.
+Flexibility works when it is planned and bounded, not when it feels random.

 How can technology improve timetabling?